ellyess/PyVWF/README.md

 ---
 ## IMPORTANT
 I recommend only using ERA-5 data and `method_2` for for your output as the project intends to proceed research with this data and method.
 MERRA-2 is difficult to download and preprocessing of MERRA-2 can be ruined with access issues.
+For now the MERRA-2 functionality has been removed.

 ## Functionality
 This model has the ability to produce bias corrected power output from wind farms based on reanalysis data.
 The model has two main methods in calculating wind speed: